-The course will progress according to the class outline provided at the beginning of term and posted on Blackboard.
+The course will progress according to the class outline provided at the beginning of term and posted on D2L.
 Students are expected to attend with required texts already read.
 Classes will consist of a lecture/discussion led by the professor and teaching assistant on issues arising from the daily topic, but not strictly mirroring material in required readings.
 On occasion, films and guest speakers will complement lectures.
 During lectures, students are encouraged to pose relevant questions and participate with appropriate commentary.
-Powerpoints are designed to facilitate instruction and on their own do not contain sufficient information for evaluations.
-It is highly recommended that upon missing a lecture, students obtain good, detailed notes from a colleague; the Blackboard groups are ideal resources in this respect.
+Powerpoints are designed to facilitate instruction and on their own do not contain sufficient information for exams.
+It is highly recommended that upon missing a lecture, students obtain good, detailed notes from a classmate.